semrush/intergalactic/website/docs/data-display/bubble-chart/bubble-chart.md

 ![](static/size-yes-no.png)

-### Number of datasets
+### Number of data sets

 ::: tip
-The more datasets you cram into your scatterplot chart, the harder it is to read.
+The more data sets you cram into your scatterplot chart, the harder it is to read.
 :::

 ![](static/categories-yes-no.png)